Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 Automated S3-compatible backups.
 Coolify has built-in backup scheduling for databases - you configure an S3 endpoint (I use a mix of providers), set a schedule, and it handles the rest.
 For application data, I use a combination of Coolify’s backup features and some cron jobs that push to S3.

 The key thing: backups are automated.
-I don’t think about them.
-They just run.

 Setting it up from zero